pinting/oraculum/README.md

 A head is one active index and three layers stack at it.
 Underneath is the automaton: immutable, positionless, shared by every head walking it.
-Over that sits a single walk, private to this head, shaped like the automaton - a node id for a flat index, or one sub-walk per member for a group.
+Over that sits a single walk, private to this head, shaped like the
+automaton: a node id for a flat index, or one sub-walk per member for a group.
 Over that sits a payload the kernel stores and never opens.

 From outside, the loop is: spawn a head with an index and a payload, feed